Get In Touch Today

 Control Measures

 Control measures are the ways in which you will manage and control the risks, for example, having two people present at all times.
 If risks are hard to reduce, then making sure they are monitored is equally valuable.
+Investing in good staff training can also enhance the effectiveness of any method statements.

 Emergency Procedures